ATHENS MUSIC

 We want to hear your thoughts and opinions on music technology, as well as the future of sound, audio, and the music industry.
 If you are interested in joining us in this mission, feel free to contact us.

 Marilia is a 17-year-old guitarist and composer.
 She is a founding member of the Athens-based punk rock band Scab Rosa, for which she is the lead guitarist and backing vocalist.
 With her band, she has performed at various music festivals and concerts, and has established herself in the local rock & metal scene.
-Marilia’s solo project, MARI//LIA, featuring her own recordings as well as collaboration with other musicians, has amassed thousands of views across social media.
-Her debut solo, Inertia, is set for release in September 2025.
+Marilia's solo project, MARI//LIA, featuring her own recordings as well as collaboration with other musicians, has amassed thousands of views across social media.
+Her debut solo, Inertia, was released in September 2025.
 In addition, Marilia has a keen interest in music production, having mixed and mastered several of her solo works.

 Interdisciplinary outreach and research in music and computer science